Did you notice this you finished a chat or call and thinking, Like “Maybe I spoke too much?’ or “Why I couldn’t stay quiet?” you are not alone.

 2. Write Before You Speak :

-If it possible, write down your thoughts before meetings or calls.
 This helps you to understand what is important and cut out extra talk.

 3. Set a Mental Time Limit :